IN CONVERSATION WITH…

 I like routine.

-9:30AM We are on air.
-Afterwards, I go home, take the dogs out and begin another phase of my day:
+9:30AMWe are on air.
+Afterward, I go home, take the dogs out and begin another phase of my day:

 Eat and then look for new topics in anticipation of speaking with my producers later in the evening.